What is Nursing School Like & How to Prepare for It

 How Hard Is Nursing School?

 Nursing school will definitely challenge you academically, but it will also be hard emotionally, physically and mentally.
-Don’t worry, here’s what you need to know to get through it.
+How hard is nursing school?
+That depends on the program.
+But, don’t worry, here’s what you need to know to get through it.

 Being a beginner is really hard.
 There's so much to learn, which can make you feel insecure.
 When you're first starting out, the sheer amount of things that you need to learn seems like an impossible feat.
 This is when all the questions come rushing in: “Can I do this?”, “Am I good enough?”, “Is this right for me?”
 Just remember that this is totally normal.